-The Global Steering Groups work closely with regional and member firm leadership to:
+The Global Steering Groups work closely with regional and member firm leaderships to:

-- establish and communicate appropriate audit and quality/risk management policies; - enable effective and efficient risk processes to promote audit quality; - proactively identify and mitigate critical risks to the network.
+- establish and communicate appropriate audit and quality/risk management policies; - enable effective and efficient risk processes to promote audit quality; and - proactively identify and mitigate critical risks to the network.

 The Global Steering Groups act under the oversight of the Global Management Team.
-The roles of the Global Audit Steering Group and the Global Quality & Risk Management Steering Group are detailed in section 'Governance and leadership the KPMG International Transparency Report.
+The roles of the Global Audit Steering Group and the Global Quality & Risk Management Steering Group are detailed in Appendix 1 to the KPMG International Transparency Report.

-Each member firm is part of one of three regions (the Americas,

-ASPAC, and EMA).
-Each region has a Regional Board comprising a regional chairman, regional chief operating officer, representation from any sub-regions, and other members as appropriate.
+Each member firm is part of one of 3 regions (the Americas, ASPAC, and EMA).
+Each region has a Regional Board comprising a regional chairman, regional chief operating or executive officer, representation from any sub-regions, and other members as appropriate.
 Each Regional Board focuses specifically on the needs of member firms within their region and assists in the implementation of KPMG International's policies and processes within the region.

-Further details about KPMG International including the governance arrangements, can be found in section 'Governance and leadership' of the 2018 KPMG International Transparency Report.
+Further details about KPMG International including the governance arrangements can be found in Appendix 1 to the KPMG International Transparency Report.